 Receipt of Complaints

 The Rules Regulating The Florida Bar require receipt of a written complaint to avoid interpretative errors.
-Following preliminary review by bar staff attorneys, the complaints are usually sent to a circuit grievance committee for action.
-At least one grievance committee is appointed in each of Florida's 20 judicial circuits; several circuits have more than one where they encompass sizeable urban areas.
+Following preliminary review by bar staff attorneys, the complaints are sent to a circuit grievance committee for action.
+At least one grievance committee is appointed in each of Florida's 20 judicial circuits; most circuits have more than one.

 Grievance Committee Procedure